 INSTITUTION'S CRA RATING: This institution is rated Satisfactory.

-An institution in this group has a satisfactory record of helping meet the credit needs of its assessment area, including low- and moderate-income neighborhoods, in a manner consistent with its resources and capabilities.
+An institution in this group has a satisfactory record of helping to meet the credit needs of its assessment area, including low- and moderate-income neighborhoods, in a manner consistent with its resources and capabilities.

-The Farmers State Bank of Westmoreland's satisfactory Community Reinvestment Act (CRA) performance under the Lending Test supports the overall rating.
-Examiners did not identify any evidence of discriminatory or other illegal credit practices.
-The following points summarize the bank's Lending Test performance.
+The bank's Community Reinvestment Act (CRA) performance under the applicable criteria supports the overall rating.
+The following points summarize this performance.

-- The loan-to-deposit ratio is reasonable given the institution's size, financial condition, and assessment area's credit needs. - The bank made a majority of its small farm, home mortgage, and small business loans inside the assessment area. - The geographic distribution of loans reflects reasonable dispersion throughout the assessment area. - The distribution of borrowers reflects excellent penetration of loans among farms of different revenue sizes, individuals of different income levels, and businesses of different revenue sizes. - The institution did not receive any CRA-related complaints since the previous evaluation; therefore, this factor did not affect the rating. - The institution informally offers small dollar loans to customers as an alternative to more costly options; however, this factor did not impact the rating.
+- The loan-to-deposit ratio is reasonable given the institution's size, financial condition, and the credit needs of the assessment area. - The bank originated a majority of the reviewed small farm, small business, and home mortgage loans within the assessment area. - The geographic distribution of loans reflects reasonable dispersion throughout the assessment area. - The distribution of borrowers reflects reasonable penetration among farms and businesses of different revenue sizes and individuals of different income levels in the assessment area. - The institution did not receive any CRA-related complaints since the previous evaluation; therefore, this factor did not affect the rating.